-Can you insert a picture in Word without having to use photo-editing software such as Photoshop?
+Can you insert a picture in a Word document without having to use photo-editing software such as Photoshop?

 Yes you can - quite easily!

-It is easy to insert a picture in Word.
-Then it is easy to edit (e.g., crop, resize, touch up) the picture in Word.
+It is easy to insert a picture in a Word document.
+Then it is easy to edit (e.g., crop, resize, touch up) the picture using Microsoft Word.

-The advantages of inserting and editing in Word are:
+The advantages of inserting and editing in Microsoft Word are:

 You can insert a picture, for example in PNG or JPEG format from:

 This is done within your Word document (see Figure 1).

 You do not have to use any other software.

 Selecting "This Device" (see Figure 1) displays a modified File Explorer of your computer storage.